ibraheemdev/ibraheemca/content/posts/2020-09-11-intro-to-rust-part-1-project-setup-and-primitives.md

 ---
 template: post
 title: "Intro to Rust - Part 1: Why Rust?"
-socialImage: /media/rust-logo.png
 slug: rust-tutorial-part-1
 draft: true
 date: 2020-09-11T16:53:35.714Z
+mainTag: Intro To Rust
+socialImage: /media/rust-logo.png
 description: Part 1 of my Rust introduction.
 Today, we look at why you should consider Rust, and the benefits it provides over other languages.
-mainTag: Intro To Rust
 tags:
+  - Intro To Rust
   - Rust
-  - Intro To Rust
 ---
 **Why should you learn Rust?**

 Rust has been getting a lot of media attention recently.
-It has been [voted the most loved language](https://insights.stackoverflow.com/survey/2020#technology-most-loved-dreaded-and-wanted-languages) for five years running and is used at many large companies such as Mozilla, Apple, and Microsoft.
+It has been [voted the most loved language](https://insights.stackoverflow.com/survey/2020#technology-most-loved-dreaded-and-wanted-languages) for five years running and is used at many large companies such as Mozilla, Apple, Amazon, Facebook, Google, Twitter, and Microsoft.
 Why do so many people love Rust?

 Well, Rust solves many of the hassles associated with other popular languages.
 Let's look at a couple of examples: